-In last week’s post, [Dear Mom-Part 1] we talked about how holidays, including Mother’s Day, are not always smiles and Hallmark cards for everyone.
-I shared that growing up, my relationship with my mother was not all I wished it to be, largely because of the depression she suffered with.
+In my previous post, I shared about how holidays, including Mother’s Day, are not always smiles and Hallmark cards for everyone.
+Growing up, my relationship with my mother was not all I wished it to be, largely because of the depression she suffered with.

-On Mother’s Day, my heart is burdened for the many for whom this is not a happy day: those who have lost their mothers through illness, divorce, death, or estrangement; those who ache to be a mother but haven’t seen that dream come true yet; those who are mothers but have strained or estranged relationships with their children; those who are mothers but have lost their children to illness, death, or wandering; to those who have never known a mother’s love.
+My heart is burdened for the many for whom Mother’s Day is not a happy day: those who have lost their mothers through illness, divorce, death, or estrangement; those who ache to be a mother but haven’t seen that dream come true yet; those who are mothers but have strained or estranged relationships with their children; those who are mothers but have lost their children to illness, death, or wandering; to those who have never known a mother’s love.

 Did you write a letter?
 If not, there is still time.